She was crying five minutes ago. Now she's doing her makeup for millions.

 "I could use my platform to help others struggling with the same issue."

-In one month during her senior year, she gained almost 3 million TikTok followers.
+The lesson landed: the thing she wanted to hide was the thing that connected.
 She graduated in May 2023 with a marketing degree and used her success to create the Alix Earle Scholarship for students at Miami Herbert Business School.

 "I was trying to be picture perfect.
 I thought that was the way to go."